-The definitive account of the only case of its kind in Northern Ireland, the ongoing campaign for justice and a tribute to the victim of a murder mystery still officially unsolved after more than 31 years
+The definitive account of the only case of its kind, a search for truth and a labour-of-love in honour of the victim of a unique murder mystery still officially unsolved 33 years on

 By Keeley Moss

 October 2nd 2019 brought the devastating news of the death of Inga’s mother, Almut Hauser, after a long battle with ill-health.
 Tragically she never lived to see justice for her murdered daughter in her lifetime.
 Long-term readers of The Keeley Chronicles may be aware that Almut was the reason I started this blog in the first place.
 This instalment is dedicated to her memory.